 What Are Your Favorite Pantry Meals?

-Now, this list is just one of ideas from my own kitchen.
+Now, this list is just a few ideas from my own kitchen.
 How can you adapt your own family favorites to be pantry-friendly?
 Do you have some pantry standbys for rough times?
 How would you fare if there was no money for extra groceries for a month or longer?
 Share your ideas and inspiration in the comments below.

 About the Author

 Daisy Luther is a coffee-swigging, gun-toting blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and lives in the mountains of Virginia with her two daughters and an ever-growing menagerie.
 You can find her on Facebook, Pinterest, and Twitter.